eigenform/nil/doc/DESIGN.md

 - A pointer to the base of "fast memory" (guest memory that we identity-map into the virtual address space of the process on the host),
 - A pointer to a value representing a CPU cycle-counter
-- ...

-Currently, the runtime interface is defined as:

 | Register | Description                                                |
 | -------- | ---------------------------------------------------------- |